Accurate

 bootstrap, ft, can be obtained with either of:

-the approximate formula by Lin-Liu using simple flux surface average of B's,
+formula by Lin-Liu using simple flux surface average of B's, thus only single

 Modules have been developed